florenceasitwas/site/_sources/paatz-smn.md

 (d 1798).
 Nephew of the above, by Giovanni Battista Giovannozzi, around 1800 (cf. note 278).

 Third bay (the altar had apparently been under the patronage of the Pasquali family since ancient times (283); dedicated to St. Cosmas and Damian around 1565).
-The Resurrection of Christ,

-painted by Giorgio Vasari between 1565 and 1568 for his friend Andrea Pasquali, the duke's personal physician (284).
+The *Resurrection of Christ*, painted by Giorgio Vasari between 1565 and 1568 for his friend Andrea Pasquali, the duke's personal physician (284).

 Fourth bay (Fra Lorenzo Cardoni is said to have erected an altar to the Holy Trinity here; since around 1570 under the patronage of the Capponi family and dedicated to the Madonna of the Rosary) (285).
-Altarpiece, Annunciation, last work by Santi di Tito, around 1602/03 (the angel of the Annunciation is said to be a portrait of Virgilio Carnesecchi) (286).
+Altarpiece, *Annunciation*, last work by Santi di Tito, around 1602/03 (the angel of the Annunciation is said to be a portrait of Virgilio Carnesecchi) (286).
 To the left, panel painting, St. Lucia, by Davide del Ghirlandaio or Jacopo del Tedesco, painted in 1494 (?) for the Brotherhood of St. Peter Martyr, commissioned by Tommaso Cortesi, who is depicted as the